yiting-yttseng/photo-gallery/content/albums/2026.08.08-21Chamonix/index.md

 ## Day 2 · Aug 9 — North Balcony & Mer de Glace (北邊陽台 & 冰之海)

-**Route:** Grand Balcon Nord · Plan de l'Aiguille → Montenvers **Actual:** 12.43 km · 5h 22m · ↑170m ↓550m
+**Route:** Grand Balcon Nord — Plan de l'Aiguille → Montenvers (Mer de Glace) **Actual:** 12.43 km · 5h 22m · ↑170m ↓550m

-The Balcon Nord is a traversing path cut high above the valley, connecting the Aiguille du Midi cable car station to Montenvers.
-From up here you walk level while the valley floor lies 600m below.
-The trail ends at Montenvers station, where a cable car descends to the terminal moraine of the Mer de Glace — the largest glacier in France, its surface now receded far below the iron ladders visitors use to reach it.
+The Balcon Nord traverses high above the Chamonix valley with unobstructed views of the Mont Blanc massif.
+Starting from the Aiguille du Midi cable car mid-station at 2,310m, the path curves through boulder fields and snowfields before descending through forest to Montenvers.
+From there, a cable car brings you down to the Mer de Glace — the largest glacier in France — where iron ladders bolted into the rock face mark how far the ice has retreated over the past century.

 {{< komoot src="https://www.komoot.com/tour/3118583680/embed?share_token=atUtqQoBoOIGznfw8AGB3bBPBX4dTozx9BrG7CcS1T475uFMxG&layout=classic&profile=1" >}}